ManuelCavaleiro/Wildtracks/README.md

 ## 🏆 Credits

 Developed by **[Manuel Cavaleiro, German Shaipov, Kathrin Heller und Jana Petry]**
-as part of the *Informatik 2 – Winter Semester 2024/25* module.
+as part of the *Informatik 2 – Wintersemester 2024/25* module.